 Frequently Asked Questions

 It’s exciting to plan your studies away from home, but we know this excitement comes with many questions.
 That’s why we’ve compiled a list of inquiries to aid you on your journey to attend PRISMA.
-Click on the tabs below to learn more about PRISMA’s application process, Concerto Competition, fees, travel, accommodation, meals, advance preparation, COVID-19 protocols, and even what to expect once you arrive.
+Click on the tabs below to learn more about PRISMA’s application process, Concerto Competition, fees, travel, accommodation, meals, advance preparation, and what to expect once you arrive.

 If there’s something else you want to know that still isn’t covered here, please email firstname.lastname@example.org and we’ll be happy to assist you!